 The Steamships Community Grants Program was formally established in 2016 with ten committee members, including several divisional General Managers, two external experts, the Managing Director as Chairman, and the Chief Operating Officer.

 Steamships community investment and partnership dates as far back as 1941 when the company constructed a two-storey building school for the Sisters of Our Lady of the Sacred Heart in Port Moresby.
 The cost at that time was £1,624.

-The grants program supports projects which fall into four pillars of the Steamships Sustainable Development: Our People, Our Community, Our Environment and Our Social Enterprise.
+The grants program supports projects which fall into four pillars of the Steamships Sustainable Development: Our People, Our Community and Our Environment.

-The focus is on Health, Education, Social Welfare and Social Enterprise.
+The focus is on Health, Education, Social Welfare and Environment

 Health activities that focus on combatting communicable diseases (those that can be spread from person to person such as TB, measles, or malaria) and non-communicable diseases (those that cannot be spread such as cancer or diabetes) These diseases represent the top ten causes of death in Papua New Guinea.
 From a Company’s point of view, they also impact the wellbeing and productivity of the Steamships Group’s workforce.
 The Community Grants Program will also support organisations that offer innovative approaches to responding to preventable illnesses and injury because this far too tragic outcome is an area of concern for Steamship’s employees.

 Education activities with a focus on a) increasing literacy and b) improving the quality of education.
 These areas are major challenges in PNG and are of high priority for communities and the government.
 Literacy and access to quality education are also essential in improving every aspect of a person’s or communities well-being from Health, Education, Social Welfare, women’s empowerment, and law and order to income generation.
 They are also important because Steamships depends on an educated and literate Papua New Guinean workforce across all its operations.